newmedia77/appxnam/services.md

 <p>I develop and integrate applications that enhance business functionality, effectiveness, and productivity.&nbsp; With my&nbsp;expertise in application development, I help businesses grow their customer base, streamline workflow and increase returns on investment.</p>

-<h2>&nbsp;e-Commerce Solutions</h2>
+<h2><i class="fa fa-shopping-cart fa-2x"></i>&nbsp;e-Commerce Solutions</h2>

-<p><i class="fa fa-shopping-cart fa-2x"></i> I build solid e-commerce solutions that work on various platforms such as Magento, Prestashop, Modx, Drupal and WordPress.
+<p>I build solid e-commerce solutions that work on various platforms such as Magento, Prestashop, Modx, Drupal and WordPress.
 With custom coding and module development, I can give you an edge over your competitors.</p>

 <h2>Data Driven Websites</h2>